-Robert Egge is the chief public policy officer of the Alzheimer’s Association and the executive director of the Alzheimer’s Impact Movement (AIM), the Association’s advocacy arm.
+Robert Egge is the chief public policy officer of the Alzheimer’s Association and the executive director of the Alzheimer’s Impact Movement (AIM), a separately incorporated advocacy affiliate of the Association.
 In these roles, Egge oversees government affairs, policy development and grassroots advocacy teams working to secure policies to improve the lives of all those affected by dementia.

 Egge was appointed to the U.S. Department of Health and Human Services’ (HHS) Advisory Council on Alzheimer’s Research, Care, and Services in 2017.
 This advisory council, created by the National Alzheimer’s Project Act, provides guidance to both the HHS Secretary and Congress on matters of Alzheimer’s policy.

 Prior to joining the Alzheimer’s Association, Egge served as executive director of the Alzheimer’s Study Group, a blue-ribbon task force co-chaired by former House Speaker Newt Gingrich and former Nebraska Senator Bob Kerrey.
 Egge led the group in a review of the challenges posed by the mounting Alzheimer’s crisis, and managed the development of the group’s national assessment, strategy and specific policy proposals.

 Egge’s articles and editorials have appeared in a variety of publications including The New York Times, the Financial Times and Health Affairs.
 He is often invited to testify before Congress on Alzheimer’s issues, and frequently speaks on Alzheimer’s policy through television, radio and print interviews.